Bechev/OnlineShop/README.md

-1.4 - An item belongs to a category and belongs to a brand 1.5 - Each brands have multiple categories through the items 1.6 - Each category have multiple brands through the items
+1.4 - An item belongs to a category and belongs to a brand 1.5 - Each brands have multiple categories through the items 1.6 - Each category have multiple brands through the items 2.1 - A user can create a profile or login through FB 2.2 - A user can edit/delete a request he made